 The City's General Fund Budget is \$205.1 million and the Total Operating Budget is \$730.4 million.
 The City has 3,134 FTEs.
 Of those, approximately two thirds are in the General Fund.
-The City's total employee count has declined by 120 FTEs since Fiscal Year 2002.
-Overall, the City is in good financial condition in terms of day-to-day operations.
-As can been seen in the appropriate section, some challenges exist for the long term.
+Overall, the City is in good financial condition in terms of day-today operations.
+As can be seen in the appropriate section, some challenges exist for the long term.